Where to Find Affordable Proofreading Services

 Finally, you can see the reviews (out of five stars) and comments left by clients for each job the freelancer has finished.

-On Upwork, you can usually view a brief description of each completed job and of any projects the freelancer is currently working on.
+On Upwork, you can usually view a brief description of each freelancer’s completed jobs and current projects.

 If you’d like to hire a proofreader on Freelancer, you can sign up here